andyngh/noHiC/README.md

 *3_organellar_contigs_identification*

-`blast_out.tab`: this file contains unfiltered BLAST results with contigs as queries and mt- and cpDNA sequences as subjects in [output format 6](https://www.metagenomics.wiki/tools/blast/blastn-output-format-6).
+`blast_out.tab`: this file contains unfiltered BLASTn results with contigs as queries and mt- and cpDNA sequences as subjects in [output format 6](https://www.metagenomics.wiki/tools/blast/blastn-output-format-6).

-`filter_blast_out.tab`: this file contains the filtered BLAST results with pident and qcovs of >= 90%.
+`filter_blast_out.tab`: this file contains the filtered BLASTn results with pident and qcovs of >= 90%.

-`filter_blast.py`: the helper script used to filter the BLAST results.
+`filter_blast.py`: the helper script used to filter the BLASTn results.

 `organellar_dna_containing_contigs.txt`: this file contains the names of organellar contigs.
 It will be used for decontamination later.

-`blast_formatdb_and_filter.log`: log file of the step
+`blast_formatdb_and_filter.log`: the log file of the step

 `step_3_done.txt`: step completion marker

 *4_contig_purification*

-`CAMA-C-2.asm.bp.p_ctg.pure.fa`: the FASTA files with contaminant contigs removed.
+`CAMA-C-2.asm.bp.p_ctg.pure.fa`: the FASTA file with contaminant contigs removed.
 This is the **main output file**.

 `contigs_from_contaminant_n_organelle.txt`: A list combining `name_of_contaminant_contigs.txt` in step 2 and `organellar_dna_containing_contigs.txt` in step 3.